Every year in the United States, about 275,000 people are admitted to the hospital for acute pancreatitis.

 After your assessment, your doctor will want to order further diagnostic tests to confirm or rule out pancreatitis.

 Imaging tests include a chest X-ray to check your heart and lungs and an ultrasound to examine your pancreas, gallbladder, and other organs.

-Your doctor will often order an Endoscopic Retrograde Cholangiopancreatography (ERCP), a procedure that uses a long tube to visualize and diagnose problems in the liver, gallbladder, and pancreas.
+Your doctor will often order an Endoscopic Retrograde Cholangiopancreatography (ERCP), a procedure that uses a long tube to visualize and diagnose liver, gallbladder, and pancreas problems.

-Next, your doctor will order blood tests such as amylase and lipase to evaluate how your pancreas is functioning.
+Next, your doctor will order blood tests such as amylase and lipase to evaluate how your pancreas functions.